 In 2006, Fischer co-authored a social historical book with Michael Hout, Century of Difference: How America Changed in the Last One Hundred Years (Russell Sage), which describes the shrinking of old divisions and the widening of new ones among Americans over the twentieth century.
 In 2010, he published Made in America: A Social History of American Culture and Character (University of Chicago Press), which analyzes social and cultural change since the colonial era.
 In 2011, Fischer completed Still Connected: Family and Friends in America Since 1970 (Russell Sage), a study, using compilations of survey data, of whether and how Americans' personal ties altered over four decades.
 His major current project, funded by the National Institute of Aging, is a five-year panel study of how personal ties and networks change as individuals age.

-Fischer has taught undergraduate and graduate courses in urban sociology, research methods, personality and social structure, and American society, and seminars on topics ranging from professional writing to the sociology of consumption.
+Fischer has taught undergraduate and graduate courses in urban sociology, research methods, personality and social structure, social psychology, and American society, and seminars on topics ranging from professional writing to the sociology of consumption.

-Fischer blogs at http://madeinamericathebook.wordpress.com/ and contributes a bimonthly column to the Boston Review.
+Fischer blogs at Made in America (http://madeinamericathebook.wordpress.com/) and contributes a bimonthly column to the Boston Review.